 It is built out of ice, snow and ‘snice’ – snice combines snow, water and air.
 It is made from snow cannons and has a higher density than snow itself making it stronger and perfect for building purposes.
 In the snice, the small ice crystals with air in between them makes it as white as snow and insulating because of the air.
 It weighs 500-600 kg/m3.
 Ice 920 kg/m3.
 Snow 200 kg/m3.

 Is everything in the Icehotel made of ice?

-The Icehotel itself is made out of ice from the river Torne.
-Inside you will find almost everything imaginable in a normal hotel, but made out of ice – from shimmering ice sculptures and artwork, to glittering ice chandeliers, ice chairs, ice suites, beds sculpted from ice and even a hotel bar made out of ice!
+The hotel itself is made out of ice from the river Torne.
+Inside you will find all the furniture and features also made out of ice – from shimmering ice sculptures and artwork to glittering ice chandeliers, ice chairs, ice suites, beds sculpted from ice and even a hotel bar made out of ice!

 The ice which is used to build the Icehotel is a particular feature as it is crystal clear.
 Some say this is due to the mystical properties of the river, others say that the river Torne is usually so free-flowing that it ensures few bubbles are trapped within it, leaving a crystal clear ice once it is frozen.
 The sight as you open the main reindeer-skin clad doors is simply breathtaking – a grand, ice pillared hallway illuminated by a spectacular crystal clear ice chandelier.